illinifanboy/gma/recipes/desserts/mrsfields.md

 finalproduct: assets/images/recipes/mrsfields/mrsfieldsfinalproduct-sm.jpg
 handwritten:
   - image: assets/images/handwritten/mrsfields-sm.jpg
 review: I tried this.
-Makes a perfectly acceptable chocolate chip cookie but nothing to write home about.
+Makes a perfectly decent chocolate chip cookie - my wife says they are excellent.
 story: The steps from the original, handwritten recipe are labeled with 'Gma-'.
 My own versions of the steps are labeled with 'Steve-'.
 ingredientsimage: assets/images/recipes/mrsfields/mrsfieldsingreds-sm.jpg
 ingredients: